 While I still try and keep the broad focus of the music covered here to the wider sphere of industrial music, I also listen to other music, and thus the spread here is perhaps a bit wider than you might otherwise expect.
 You know what, though?
 Try some of this music.
 Especially the stuff you don’t recognise or don’t know.
 Go for it – I love hearing new music that someone else has enthused about, trying to understand what’s so awesome about it.
 Sometimes it is obvious, sometimes it will take days or weeks to click, and hopefully, something here will do that to you.

 Time to cue the music.
 You can listen along on Spotify or Youtube.
-Links to the right
+Links to the right.

 [A final note: This was written in 2009, and aside from formatting updates to match the new website style, this is unedited.]

-Full-on, rhythmic-industrial noise seems to be in short supply nowadays, so thank god W.A.S.T.E. are here to assault our ears.
+Full-on, rhythmic-industrial noise seems to be in short supply nowadays, so thank god W.A.S.T.E. is here to assault our ears.
 Just about everything they have released so far seems to have declared war on my speakers, my ears, and dancefloors if I dare play them when DJing, and I fucking love it.
 Bring a level of industrial rage that few other acts seem to even dare aspire to, this track is the centrepiece of the Violent Delights EP, with a writhing mass of samples that fill the gaps behind a jackhammer beat that could quite likely rip holes in the floor.
 Oh, and add to that the high-pitched squeals that some find desperately uncomfortable (I’m all but banned from playing this in my girlfriend’s presence)…and you have one hell of a confrontational track.
 But then, isn’t this what this genre is supposed to be about?

 /I Hate My Fucking Job (Rmx by Imperative Reaction)

 A curious lot, this band – slightly odd industrial with the band choosing to pursue a steampunk image (just check this live version of the original of this track).
 The lyrical theme, as the title suggests, is rather more rooted in the present, a seething tirade at shitty, dead-end jobs – and features unexpected sample use from Red Dwarf episode Timeslides.
-While the original is interesting, it’s the Imperative Reaction remix that gets the nod, for it’s beefing up of the beats and generally tweaking the track to make it much, much more snappy and immediate…
+While the original is interesting, it’s the Imperative Reaction remix that gets the nod, for its beefing up of the beats and generally tweaking the track to make it much, much more snappy and immediate…

 /Destroy Everything You Touch